The electric vehicle and EV charging market enjoyed a surge in late 2022 despite continued high energy prices.

 Nevertheless, Norway’s EV sales penetration rate still rose to 91% – comfortably the highest in the world.
 Tesla was the most popular EV choice, accounting for 18% of total EV passenger car sales.

 Approximately a quarter of all passenger cars in Norway are now fully battery electric.
-This will continue to rise as the country has implemented a ban on sales of new ICE vehicles from 2025 – a full 10 years before the ban comes into place in the EU.
+This will continue to rise as the country is implementing a ban on sales of new ICE vehicles from 2025 – a full 10 years before the ban comes into place in the EU.

 More focus on public charging facilities